Get in Touch

 Documenting Business Use Cases

-• Choosing the suitable level of detail
+• Selecting the suitable level of detail

-• Specifying preconditions and postconditions
+• Specifying preconditions and post-conditions

 • Modeling Business Processes

-Applying Process Modeling Techniques
+Utilizing Process Modeling Techniques

 • Workflows